-The Lerner Executive Mentoring Program matches you with an executive whose professional background is complementary to your career objectives.
+The Lerner Executive Mentoring Program matches student mentees with an executive whose professional background is complementary to their career objectives.

 We look forward to your participation in the program!

-Rising sophomores, rising juniors and graduate/MBA students enrolled in the Alfred Lerner College of Business and Economics as a major are eligible to register for this program.
+Students enrolled in the Alfred Lerner College of Business and Economics as a major are eligible to register for this program.
 Students have two opportunities during the year to register, as follows:

 How to Get Involved

-Registration is now open for the Lerner Executive Mentoring Program.
-Register online through UD Career Acceleration Network (UD CAN) by clicking here, then click on the green “JOIN PROGRAM” button.
+Registration for the Lerner Executive Mentoring Program is completed online through UD Career Acceleration Network (UD CAN) by clicking here, then click on the green “JOIN PROGRAM” button.

 Goals of the Program